file9.ai

 Energy

-Electricity access on Wake Island is fully established, with 100% electrification reported as of 2021.
-The island’s petroleum consumption is estimated at 8,000 barrels per day in 2023.
+Wake Island has achieved 100% electrification in total since 2021.
+The refined petroleum consumption is estimated at 8,000 barrels per day for 2023.

 Transportation